ARMmbed/mbed-client/docs/Introduction.md

 **Tip:** Related parameters for the **Observe** operation are described in the [Write Attributes](#write-attributes) section.

-To make your Resource observable, you need to set the Observable parameter of your object to TRUE:
+To make your Resource observable, you need to set the Observable parameter of your object to `true`:

 ```
  object->set_observable(true);